Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 The `SYSTEM_CONTRACT_ADDR` should point to the system contract handling event subscriptions.

+The `SYSTEM_CONTRACT_ADDR` should point to the system contract handling event subscriptions.
 The rest of the variables should be self-explanatory, except for `DIRECTION_BOOLEAN`, which specifies whether the order is for selling `token0` or `token1` of the pair in question.

 You're all set!

-Performing the swaps through the pair being monitored, you should be able to bring the exchange rate below the threshold, which should initiate the execution of your stop order.
+Performing the swaps through the pair being monitored, you should be able to bring the exchange rate below the threshold, initiating the execution of your stop order.

-You may want to test separate components manually, feeding events to the reactive contract, or activating the callback manually.
-E.g.:
+Users may want to test separate components manually, feeding events to the reactive contract, or activating the callback
+manually:

 ```
 cast call $REACTIVE_CONTRACT_ADDRESS 'react(uint256,address,uint256,uint256,uint256,uint256,bytes)' --trace --verbose --rpc-url $REACTIVE_RPC --private-key $REACTIVE_PRIVATE_KEY 0 0xED32ba8b09Ced902b1c49E2a1F384AfC98C1330C 0x1c411e9a96e071241c2f21f7726b17ae89e3cab4c78be50e062b03a9fffbbad1 0 0 0 0x00000000000000000000000000000000000000000000000098a7d9b8314c000000000000000000000000000000000000000000000000000083d6c7aab6360000
 ```

-The parameters being fed to the `react()` method here are as follows:
+The parameters being fed to the `react()` method include:

 * Chain ID, which can normally be ignored while testing.

-* Originating contract's address, set to the monitored pair's address in the example above.
+* Origin contract's address, set to the monitored pair's address in the example above.

 * The four topics of the log record, with the example above corresponding to the Uniswap V2's `Sync` event.

 * Payload, containing the pair's remaining reserves for the `Sync` event.
-These could be encoded by using any ABI lib, or pulled from an actual `Sync` event using any block exporer software.
+These could be encoded by using any ABI lib or pulled from an actual `Sync` event using any block explorer software.

 Assuming the exchange rate is below the threshold, the `call` should produce a trace similar to the following: